apify/apify-docs/docs/access_rights/list_of_permissions.md

 ---
 title: List of permissions
 description: Learn about the access rights you can grant to other users.
-See a list of all the permissions for Apify resources such as actors, actor runs/tasks and storage.
+See a list of all access options for Apify resources such as actors, actor runs/tasks and storage.
 menuWeight: 8.2
 paths:
     - access-rights/list-of-permissions